Advice > Product management

 • What three words would you use to describe Apple’s products?

-One of the PM's core tasks is to help design new product features and improve existing ones.
-So interviewers ask design questions to assess your customer empathy, creativity, and ability to use a structured approach to design products.
+As a product manager, your core responsibilities include designing new product features and improving existing ones.
+Apple interviewers will ask questions related to product design and product improvement to assess your customer empathy, creativity, and ability to use a structured approach to design products.

-As Apple is very proud of the products they produce, you’ll likely be asked design questions targeting them.
-So come in with a detailed understanding of Apple’s latest products.
+Product design questions will likely focus on Apple’s own products, so you’ll want to have a detailed understanding of the company’s latest products.
 Be prepared to create a high-level product design with specific features, while explaining your implementation and product timeline.

-For more information, take a look at our articles on how to answer product design questions, product improvement questions, and the favorite product question in PM interviews.
+For more information, take a look at our articles on product design questions and product improvement questions.

 3.3 Strategy questions

-Strategy interview questions test whether you're comfortable thinking about the wide range of aspects good PMs need to take into account when making product decisions.
-At Apple, you’ll frequently be expected to take the lead on projects with minimal input from others, so you’ll need an excellent sense for strategy.
+Strategy questions test whether you're comfortable thinking about the complex considerations good PMs need to take into account when making product decisions.
+At Apple, you’ll frequently be expected to take the lead on projects with minimal input from others.
+You’ll need an excellent sense for strategy.

-Come ready to share the processes and methodologies from your own PM playbook with the interviewer, and how you break down complex problems.
-You’ll be asked to discuss your product vision, and how you work with other teams to build out a roadmap.
+Be ready to share the processes and methodologies from your own PM playbook with the interviewer, and communicate how you break down complex problems.
+You’ll be asked to discuss your product vision and how you work with other teams to build out a roadmap.

 • What’s more important, fixing the customer’s problem or creating a good customer experience?

-• Our engineering teams are pretty used to employing x methodologies.
+• Our engineering teams are used to employing x methodologies.
+Have you used them in the past?
 What is your opinion of them?
-Have you used them in the past?

 • What are your favored tools to manage x process (workflow, people management, wire-framing)?
 Why?